WhaddaMakers/2.13-Inch-E-ink-display-module/README.md

 # 2.13_inch_E-ink_display_module

 Example code for the E-ink display.
-You can creat your own images
+You can create your own images, text,.....